Child Safety Hot Topics - a few news items, alerts & safety messages

 - Making sure children sit whilst eating - children should not run around and play while eating.

-Click here for lots more information about high risk choking foods and how to help prevent choking incidents from these foods.
+Read more about high risk choking foods and how to help prevent choking incidents.

 When travelling by train be mindful of what is going on around you.
 Train stations are busy places and any distraction can lead to trips and falls.
 If travelling with children, remember to supervise them closely and make sure they stay close to you at all times.
 Always hold your child's hand while on the platform and when getting on and off trains.
 Lead by example by acting safely yourself.